siqikuick/DSA-Assignment-1/README.md

 # DSA-Assignment-1

 This one is a confusing one.
 I'm not sure if I've done it properly, because I can't exactly achieve `O(1)` time for the `insert` and `remove` operations.
 I'm gonna try to explain why here.
-From what I understand, a singly-linked list cannot achieve `O(1)` time for `insert` and `remove` operations, because you have to traverse the list to find the node before the one you want to insert or remove.
-This is `O(n)` time complexity, where `n` is the number of elements in the list.
+From what I understand, a singly-linked list cannot achieve `O(1)` time for `insert` and `remove` operations, because inserting or removing an element at a specific position requires traversing the list to find the node at that position.

+However, inserting at the head or tail of the list is O(1) time complexity, because we can directly access the head or tail node and insert the new node there.

 E.g:
 If I want to insert an element at position `i`<br>